-LOWER MANHATTAN STREET MANAGEMENT PROGRAM--The objective of this activity is to address the competing demands Lower Manhattan's essential street users, including pedestrians, transit, emergency vehicles and deliveries vital to businesses.
+LOWER MANHATTAN STREET MANAGEMENT PROGRAM--The objective of this program is to address the competing demands Lower Manhattan's essential street users, including pedestrians, transit, emergency vehicles and deliveries vital to businesses.
 This dynamic and innovative street management program has been identified to develop traffic modeling, analysis of delivery options, parking and security design, and a real time data collection system.
 It will also develop a series of pilot programs to test various scenarios identified through intensive analysis in a previous phase.
 On February 28, 2006, HUD approved Partial Action Plan 10 which included the allocation of funds for this activity.
+In the quarter ending June 30, 2006, LMDC and the City of New York develop a scope of services to be performed and schedule for this project.